 Personally, I don’t see gender.
 I feel energy.
 There are some with neutral energy, both equally feminine and masculine, others with more feminine energy, and some more masculine.
-And rarely does the born gender align completely with the energy I feel around that person.
-So my interests in feminisation tend to be around energy rather than a physical need, and that’s okay too.
+And rarely does the born gender align entirely with the energy I feel around that person.
+So my interests in feminization humiliation tend to be around energy rather than a physical need, and that’s okay too.

 The beauty of BDSM is that it allows us to explore aspects of existence that might not be accepted outside the community.
 Our openness allows us to move past societal expectations and forces us to question our assumptions and understandings of what masculine and feminine really mean.

-Feminisation can happen to tomboys as much as cismales.
-When it’s a shift of energy, it’s not just playing dress up or being pegged.
-Feminisation is one of the most beautiful and powerful things I’ve had the honour to be a part of.
+Feminisation can happen to tomboys as much as cis males.
+When it’s a shift of energy, it’s not just playing dress-up or being pegged.
+Feminization humiliation is one of the most beautiful and powerful things I’ve had the honour to be a part of.

 Sienna Saint-Cyr writes erotica and blogs about kink, poly, body image, and most things relating.

 Looking for the ideal guy to make your gurl?
 Are you a fan of feminization humiliation?
 Share your thoughts and experiences in the Fetish.com forum.

 Futanari is a fantasy fetish rooted in Japanese manga and anime porn (hentai).
 In it, the characters, so-called 'futas' –usually have two or (more!)